Our Track Record of Success

 - Occasionally, in particularly serious cases of police abuse of their authority, punitive damages, an additional award to punish the responsible party and deter future occurrences

 But it is essential to understand that winning in court against an agency backed by the support of the government is far from being a slam dunk.
 It requires expert legal representation by an aggressive and experienced New York City police brutality lawyer who is not afraid to confront those in government who hold the power.
-Many attorneys decline to take this type of case because legal actions involving any government entity are difficult, complex, and labor-intensive.
+Many civil rights attorneys in NYC decline to take this type of case because legal actions involving any government entity are difficult, complex, and labor-intensive.

 In the Media